-Below is the previews and tips send to subscribers on the Friday of the 2018 festival.
+Below is the previews and tips send to subscribers on the Tuesday of the 2019 festival.

 Best of luck